 There are 22 intercollegiate varsity sports, 11 for men and 11 for women, including nationally-recognized programs in football, baseball, golf, men's and women's lacrosse and women's field hockey.
-Both men's and women's programs, except football, compete for overall athletic excellence within the North Atlantic Conference each year.
+Both men's and women's programs, except football and women's lacrosse, compete for overall athletic excellence within the North Atlantic Conference each year.

-Delaware competes for athletic championships in NCAA Division I except for the football program, which competes in Division I-AA through the Yankee Conference.
+Delaware competes for athletic championships in NCAA Division I except for the football program, which competes in Division I-AA through the Yankee Conference and women's lacrosse, which is a member of the Colonial Athletic Association.
 Delaware also competes for championships as a member of the ECAC and IC4A.
 In recent years, 19 University athletes have been named Academic All-Americans and six have been awarded the prestigious NCAA Post-Graduate Scholarship.